Publications and Working papers

 Abstract

-This paper investigates the pre-weekend decline in productivity by leveraging a unique natural experiment: the United Arab Emirates' (UAE) 2022 weekend shift from Friday-Saturday to Saturday-Sunday.
-Using a difference-in-differences (DiD) framework, we analyze high-frequency proxies for work-related attentiveness, including a novel Google Trends index and Dubai's financial market volume.
-We find that the pre-weekend dip in engagement did not disappear but simply shifted from Thursday to Friday, aligning with the new workweek structure.
-The findings, confirmed through robust placebo and bootstrap tests, suggesting the workweek's structure itself drives end-of-week behavior and offering implications for alternative work schedule policies.
+This paper investigates the pre-weekend decline in productivity by leveraging a unique quasi-experiment: the United Arab Emirates’ (UAE) 2022 weekend shift from Friday-Saturday to Saturday-Sunday.
+Using a difference-in-differences (DiD) framework, we analyze high-frequency proxies for work-related attentiveness, including a novel Google Trends index and Dubai’s financial market volume.
+We show that the engagement dip did not vanish but shifted from Thursday to Friday in line with the new weekend.
+This causal evidence demonstrates that the decline arises from the day’s status as the pre-weekend.
+The findings, confirmed through robust placebo and bootstrap tests, suggest that the workweek’s structure itself drives end-of-week behavior and offer implications for alternative work schedule policies.

 Abstract